TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ### Comparing export class with standard Business events

-On the first sign, Microsoft provides a very similar concept with [Business events](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/business-events/home-page), although there are conceptual differences:
+On the first sign, Microsoft provides a very similar concept to External Integration with [Business events](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/business-events/home-page), although there are conceptual differences related to integration tasks:

 - A Business event is created and gets all data at the time of the event.
-In External Integration, the message data is created at the time of export.
+In External Integration, the message data is created during the export.
+This is quite important when you use mapping.
+For example, an export may fail due to incorrect or missing mapping.
+For External integration, you just need to fix this mapping; it will be automatically applied at the time of the next export.
 - A business event is created per event.
-If you do a 2 confirmations for the same purchase order, you get 2 business events.
+You get two business events if you do two confirmations for the same purchase order.
 And the sequence of delivering these events is not guaranteed.
-In External integration Export log is unique per document, so only 1 record will be created/updated.
-For documents that can't be modified after the export(e.g. Invoices), this difference is probably not critical, but in case exporting some modified data, you need to make sure that the consuming side [can handle](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/business-events/home-page#idempotency) the sequence correctly in case business event usage(not just take the last message).
+For documents that can't be modified after the export(e.g. Invoices), this difference is probably not critical, but in case exporting some documents that can be modified, you need to make sure that the consuming side [can handle](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/business-events/home-page#idempotency) the message sequence correctly in case a business event usage, that may add some complexity.
+In External integration, the Export log is unique per document, so only one record will be created/updated.
+And the consumer can just take the last message.
-- Business event export procedure is common, it is not linked to the document.
-In External integration export class should implement the export method.
-It can be useful when you need to process the response.
+- The Business event export procedure is universal and not linked to the document.
+The External Integration export class should implement the export method.
+This can be useful when processing the response, e.g. in our case we can to link our PO with the external PO.